nekokoe/Plasmer/README.md

 The parameters:

 ```
 -h	--help				Print the help info and exit.

 -v	--version			Print the version info.

 -g	--genome			The input fasta. [required]

 -p	--prefix			The prefix for intermediate files and results.
 [Default: output]

 -d	--db				The path of pre-built Plasmer databases. [required]

 -t	--threads			Number of threads.
 [Default: 8]

+-m	--minimum_length	The minimum length(bp) of sequences, the sequences shorter than the length will be dropped.
+[Default: 500]

+-l	--length			The length(bp) threshold of sequences as chromosome to filtered.
+If set 0, no sequence are filtered, all sequences will be predicted.
+[Default: 500000]

 -o	--outpath			The outpath. [required]
 ```